Home | Contact | About MPS | Membership | Publications | Prizes | Meetings | Links | Album | Jobs

 The Prize Fund

-The MPS is responsible for soliciting and providing the funds necessary for the prize award.
-These funds are to be sent directly to SIAM, which will deposit the funds in the George B. Dantzig Prize Fund.
-SIAM is responsible for managing and administering the Fund.
+MPS has the responsibility for soliciting and providing the funds necessary for the prize award.
+The fund will come from a contributed endowment.
+Theses funds are to be sent directly to SIAM, to be contributed to the George B. Dantzig Prize Fund in care of SIAM.
+SIAM has the responsibility for managing and administering the prize fund.

 Description of the Award

-The award is to include a certificate containing the citation and a cash prize, the amount of which is to be determined by the Executive Committees of the SIAM Board and of the MPS.
-Normally the amount of the prize will be approximately the income available from the endowment to the extent that this income exceeds the travel expenses of the award recipient(s) to attend the meeting.
-These travel expenses will normally be paid by the George B. Dantzig Prize Fund, but if the Fund is not sufficient or as necessary, out of the operating funds of the organization that hosts the award.
-The hosting organization may make the payment of travel expenses contingent on the delivery of a major lecture at the meeting.
+The award is to include a certificate containing the citation and a cash prize, the amount of which is to be determined by the Executive Committee of the SIAM Board and of MPS.
+Normally the amount of the prize will be approximately the available proceeds from the endowment minus travel expenses from the endowment as noted below.
+Travel expenses for the award recipient(s) to the meeting will normally be paid by the George B. Dantzig Prize Fund, or as necessary, out of the operating funds of the Society that hosts the award.
+It is the option of the hosting organization to make the payment of travel expenses contigent on the delivery of a major lecture at the meeting.

 The Award Presentation

-The award will be presented at the International Symposium on Mathematical Programming, except every third award will be presented at a national meeting of SIAM, usually the annual meeting in the year of the award.
-Presentation will be made by the Chair of MPS (or his designate) when the MPS hosts the award, and by the President of SIAM (or his designate) when SIAM hosts the award.
+The award will be presented at the International Symposium of MPS except every third time it will take place at a national meeting of SIAM, either the National (Spring) or Fall meeting of SIAM in the year of the award.
+Presentation will be made by the Chair of MPS (or his designate) when MPS is hosting the award, or otherwise by the President of SIAM (or his designate).
 The recipient is expected to make a short acceptance speech.

 Change to These Specifications

-Any changes to the above provisions pertaining to the George B. Dantzig Prize must be approved by the MPS Council and the SIAM Council and Board of Trustees.
+Any changes to these specifications must have the approval of MPS and the SIAM Council and Board of Trustees.

 top of page